Building an Email Marketing Funnel [With 8 Examples of Emails in a Sales Funnel]

 Here is what you do: You make people aware of your product, state the problems it can solve, tell them what they will miss if they don’t buy your product & see the dollars do ‘ka-ching’ in your account.
 The interesting part is, you can do it from anywhere in the world while wearing your floral print shorts.

-This is all done through a sequence of emails sent on a schedule to leads to convert them into customers.
+This is all done through a sequence of emails sent on a schedule to leads in order to convert them into customers.
 The length of the sequence depends on the type of product (one-time purchase or subscription-based), price point (high, mid, or low), and of course your business strategy.

 People don’t buy from a brand as soon as they give in their email address.
 The 4 major stages a subscriber moves through are: